8th Bad RagARTz is many artists from different countries.

-Guests from around the world are familiar with Bad Ragaz and Vaduz.
+Guests from around the world are familiar with Bad Ragaz and The old Bad Pfäfers Baths.
 From May to November 2018, about 400 sculptures are permanent guests in public areas.
-The 7th Swiss Triennial Festival of Sculpture, called Bad RagARTz, is an international cultural highlight for the Sargans region and Liechtenstein.
+The 8th Swiss Triennial Festival of Sculpture, called Bad RagARTz, is an international cultural highlight for the Sargans region.

-In May 2018 the 7th Swiss Triennial Festival of Sculpture, called Bad RagARTz, returns to the Grisons and St. Gallen Rhine Valley.
+In May 2021 the 8th Swiss Triennial Festival of Sculpture, called Bad RagARTz, returns to the St. Gallen Rhine Valley.
 For six months, the Bad Ragaz health resort takes on a new face, shaped by art.
-This internationally renowned exhibition was already hosted in the Vaduz town center in 2003, 2006, 2009, 2012 an 2015.
+This internationally renowned exhibition was already hosted in Bad Ragaz in 2003, 2006, 2009, 2012, 2015 and 2018.
 There are about 400 sculptures, which makes this outdoor show one of the largest of its kind in Europe.
 The 6th Triennial Festival of Sculpture is meant to add social value directly to the residential area in a time when values are being destroyed left and right.
-Art intrudes as a reliable diversion into the daily routine in Vaduz and Bad Ragaz.
+Art intrudes as a reliable diversion into the daily routine in Bad Ragaz.
 Art comes at no charge and is presented to the viewer on a silver platter and unfiltered; the financial issues which currently predominate become less of a priority.

 Europe’s Largest Sculpture Park